 In some countries the penalty for driving while intoxicated can be death (yes, death).
 However, in Uruguay intoxication is a legal excuse for having a crash while driving.17 “Please believe me officer, I really was drunk.”

 Other than water, beer is the second most consumed beverage in the world.
-Tea is the most popular.
+Tea is first.
 But other than water, beer is the most popular beverage in some countries.18

 Belgium has over 160 breweries.20